 If you will be in Istanbul for a few nights before leaving this is a good site to find accommodation there:

 Here’s a train map of Turkey to show you the general route for the Istanbul to Ankara train and then the Ankara to Kars train.

 Useful Links for Train Travel in Turkey and Georgia

 Seat61 is the best site in the world to plan and get information on train travel.
 It’s all I use to find out information when planning to travel by train.

 This is Seat61’s Turkey section for loads of info on the practical side of this train journey with the Dogu Express (Doğu Ekspresi) included.

 The Lonely Planet Turkey (Travel Guide) is great to help plan your journeys in Turkey.

-If you liked this article about train travel from Turkey to Georgia a share would be appreciated! –
+If you liked this article about taking the Dogu Express train from Turkey to Georgia a share would be appreciated! –